franlaraa/franlaraa/README.md

 # Hi! 👋 I'm Francisco Lara Natoli 🚀
 Software developer based in Málaga, specializing in web technologies.
 In my free time, I enjoy building personal projects and reading.
-Additionally, I've had the honor of serving as a volunteer in 3 editions of [BiznagaFest](https://www.biznagafest.com/).
+Additionally, I've had the honor of serving as part of the organization team  in 3 editions of [BiznagaFest](https://www.biznagafest.com/).

 ### Experience:

-- **Years of Experience:** 2 years ⌛
+- **Years of Experience:** 3 years ⌛
-- **Areas of Specialization:** Front-end, Back-end 💻
+- **Areas of Specialization:** Front-end, Back-end, Cibersecurity💻

 ### Technologies/Frameworks: